StuntsPT/4Pipe4/README.md

 The configuration file contains information on every option.
 You should change those options to reflect your own system and SNP detection preferences.
+Do not forget that the helper scripts will generate most of the config file for you if you wish.

 ### CONTACT